Josorio118/HOMELAB/mistakes-and-lessons.md

 ### Don't trust the first ping after a pfSense reboot

 Right after boot I pinged 8.8.8.8 and the latency was all over the place — spiked up to 8.8 seconds at one point.
-My first instinct was that something was wrong with the WAN link or that I had bufferbloat.
+My first instinct was that something was wrong with the WAN link.

 Let it keep running and it settled into ~18ms after about a minute.
 Ran it again clean (`ping -c 20`) and got 0% loss, stddev under 1ms.
 So it wasn't the connection — it was just the WAN/DHCP still settling right after boot.